Biden and McConnell have a debt limit past. Can they deliver another late-inning save?

 The zoom-in camera focus will be on the president, as always, and for the first time on House Speaker Kevin McCarthy, who has the leading role after moving a bill to boost the debt ceiling through his chamber last month by a vote of 217-215.

-His counterpart in the Senate, Republican Leader Mitch McConnell, has bowed to his colleague, saying just this week that McCarthy had been "sitting at the grown-ups table for months."
+His counterpart in the Senate, McConnell, has bowed to his colleague, saying just this week that McCarthy had been "sitting at the grown-ups table for months."

 McConnell said he would "continue to lend my support to the speaker," repeating what he has been saying since January: "The Senate is not a relevant player at this time."